Reviewing Accel Entertainment (ACEL) & The Competition

-Accel Entertainment (NYSE:ACEL – Get Rating) is one of 34 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its rivals?
-We will compare Accel Entertainment to related businesses based on the strength of its risk, institutional ownership, dividends, profitability, earnings, analyst recommendations and valuation.
+Accel Entertainment (NYSE:ACEL – Get Rating) is one of 34 public companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
+We will compare Accel Entertainment to related companies based on the strength of its profitability, valuation, dividends, risk, institutional ownership, earnings and analyst recommendations.

-This table compares Accel Entertainment and its rivals’ net margins, return on equity and return on assets.
+This table compares Accel Entertainment and its competitors revenue, earnings per share (EPS) and valuation.

 |Accel Entertainment